 How can we reduce surface related transmission of COVID-19 in schools?

-Though the primary route of COVID-19 transmission is via direct contact with an infected patient, individuals can also be indirectly infected via contact with surfaces in the immediate environment or with objects used by an infected person.
+Though the primary route of COVID-19 transmission is via direct contact with an infected patient, and the relative risk is low, individuals can also be indirectly infected via contact with surfaces in the immediate environment, or with objects used by an infected person.

 Reducing contact transmission (such as on surfaces) requires: